Overseas & Web Purchases

 Therefore, it’s so important that sellers are transparent within their product descriptions and accurately outline product details.

 This is one of the major causes of disputes and claims against sellers.
 However, it is difficult to define “satisfactory” some would argue that it is based on opinion, not fact.
-An item should be deemed reasonable against the price paid.
+An item should be regarded reasonable against the price paid.
 In most cases, if you are unhappy with the quality of a product, you should be able to resolve this directly with the seller.
 However, if you cannot agree, you may need to take your case to court.
 Although, that would only happen with high price items as that is a costly and time-consuming alternative.

 You should also decide whether the product you have received is fit for purpose.
 This will mean taking into account whether it works and for a long time too.
 If you bought something and it broke after one use, then that is faulty.
 Many customers believe that if they have used it once they can’t get a refund.